tud-hri/travia/data/ExiD/README.txt

-Put data from the HighD project in this folder.
+Put data from the ExiD project in this folder.
-More information on the HighD dataset and how to obtain a copy can be found here: https://www.highd-dataset.com/.
+More information on the ExiD dataset and how to obtain a copy can be found here: https://www.exid-dataset.com/.

 Please use the following folder structure:

 - data
     |
-    - HighD
+    - ExiD
         |
         - data
             |